 A walk in the Săpânța Merry Cemetery will delight you visually as well as challenge you to meditate on the transient nature of life.
 In particular, pay attention to the symbols hidden in the colorful palette.
 Green is used to mean life, yellow represents fertility, red signifies passion and black represents death.

-While many perhaps expect Romanians – due to the country’s location in Eastern Europe – to speak a Slavic language, unlike their neighbors, they actually speak a Romance language.
+While many perhaps expect Romanians – due to the country’s location in Eastern Europe – to speak a Slavic language, unlike their neighbours, they actually speak a Romance language.

 Romania is home to no less than seven World Heritage Sites.
 The Villages with Fortified Churches in Transylvania, the old center of the city of Sighișoara, the ruins of Sarmizegetusa Regia, the former Dacian capital in the Oraștie Mountains, the Horezu Monastery, the wooden churches of Maramureș, Moldavia’s painted churches, including Voroneț, and, for its tremendous diversity, the Danube Delta.